Croft HouseTel: 01484 842652

 We are holding FREE drop in sessions for people who wear NHS hearing aids.
 These will be held on the first Tuesday of each month at Marsden Health Centre from 10 til 12noon.

 Repeat prescription requests are no longer accepted by phone.
-Use the online service, post or fax, ask your designated pharmacy or request in person.
+Use the online service, post or request in person.

 We welcome new patients to our practice.
 You do not have to see the doctor you are registered with, however for continuity, it is sometimes beneficial to see the same person.